kenboc/bgd/content/post/publish-from-warehouse-with-powerbi/index.md

 # comment: false # Disable comment if false.
 ---

-In our department, we are building an infrastructure, to aggregate our data in a data warehouse and publish them in a secure environment through Power BI as datasets and reports..
+In our department, we are building an infrastructure, to aggregate our data in a data warehouse and publish them in a secure environment through Power BI as datasets and reports.
 <!--more-->

 ## The goal